mblitherland/litretro/README.md

 - 17: The "move to next phase" modal should darken the background, but bootstrap doesn't like how I add it
 - 18: The broadcast_update_to for card is overloaded for both discussion and vote components.
 This can be problematic and there has to be an idiomatic way to address this
 - 20: Mark cards "complete" once they've been discussed to clear up that view...
-- 21: Make the guest link something that can be turned off

 ## Todoings

 Probably participant management next

 - 16: Join retro with link without having to sign up...
-    - b: have that link resolve to a new controller to handle adding a temp user to the retro
     - c: watch access that guests have to edit profile...
-    - d: MAKE SURE GUESTS CAN'T CREATE RETROS
-    - e: someone with the guest link can
-        - 1: if they have an account, add themselves as a participant
-        - 2: enter their friendly name, which will create a guest account and be added to retro
-    - f: if the retro is complete be bounced to retro summary
-        - 1: They cannot be added as a participant either as a guest or registered user

 ## Todones